Mental Health Services

 Hope in the treatment of mental illness

 Our message to those affected by mental illness is simple - there is hope.
 People can and do recover from mental illnesses and go on to lead happy, productive and rewarding lives.
-There is effective help available, right here, at Ellis Medicine.
+There is effective help available, right here and right now, at Ellis Medicine.

-Ellis has been helping adults overcome mental illness for more than40 years, and we offer specialized services for adolescents.
-We have a staff of adult, child and adolescent psychiatrists, psychologists, social workers, nurses and educators, all licensed and certified in their respective fields.
-We work closely with the Schenectady County Office of Community Services to provide emergency services to our community in times of critical need, and also to create new programs as various needs arise.
+Ellis has been helping adults overcome mental illness for more than 50 years, and we offer specialized services for children and adolescents.
+We have a staff of adult, child and adolescent psychiatrists, psychiatric nurse practitioners, social workers, mental health counselors, and registered nurses — all licensed and certified in their respective fields.
+We work closely with the Schenectady County Office of Community Services and New York State Office of Mental Health to provide mental health services to our community in times of critical need, and also to create new programs as various needs arise.

 If you, a loved one, or someone in your care needs help, Ellis Medicine is the place to turn.

-Talk to your doctor or learn more about our services with the links below.
+Talk to your doctor or learn more about our services below.

 For more information about Mental Health Services at Ellis Medicine, please call: